 These Vegan Sweet Potato Pancakes are full of warm fall flavors that will have everyone coming back for more!
-They are moist on the insides, crispy on the outside, and unbelievable delicious.
+They are moist on the inside, crispy on the outside, and unbelievably delicious.
 Easily whip them up with freshly steamed sweet potatoes or use leftovers!

 These tasty pancakes are highly requested in my house!
 The kids love the sweet cinnamon flavor and moist yet crispy texture.

 Even though I like to sprinkle in fall-themed spices, these are great to enjoy all year long.
-All you need are a couple of sweet potatoes and a few other pantry/fridge staples.
+All you need are a couple of sweet potatoes and a few other pantry or fridge staples.

 If fresh, just peel, cube, and steam them for a few minutes.
 If mashed, simply measure them out and add them to the bowl.

-And if you have leftover sweet potato casserole, you can make these just as well!
-I suggest omitting the sugar in the pancake batter since casserole usually already has some in it.
+And if you have leftover sweet potato casserole from Thanksgiving, you can make these just as well!
+I suggest omitting the sugar and reducing the cinnamon in the pancake batter since the casserole usually already has some that.

 For more easy yet tasty pancake recipes, be sure to check out my Oat Milk Pancakes and Vegan Buttermilk Pancakes!